 Make a weekend out of uncovering all the unique museums and attractions that highlight hands-on discovery for children in the region.

 For an interactive history of the state, visit the State Museum of Pennsylvania in Harrisburg.
 This museum tells Pennsylvania's story from Native American beginnings through the industrial age.
-The museum also features a Curiosity Connection area that includes PA-themed hands-on exhibits for children ages 1-5.
-Zones include Living Forest, Industry, Transportation, Farmland, Construction, Art Wall and special area for infants.
+The museum also features a Curiosity Connection area that includes PA-themed hands-on exhibits for children ages 1 to 5.
+Zones include Living Forest, Industry, Transportation, Farmland, Construction, Art Wall, and a special area for infants.